quicktext/qql/book/tutorials.md

 		'cssci'='http://username:password@corpus.quickcopus.cn/sci/corpustoken'],
 	license=[
 		'license'='http://licence.quickcoprus.cn/token']
-/*If you run on the web terminal of the www.quickcorpus.cn then you don't need a licence!*/;
+/*If you run on the web terminal of the www.quickcorpus.cn then you don't need a license!*/;
 ```
 ## Description of File.1

-1. The simplest statement includes three essential statments:
+1. The simplest statement includes three essential statements:
    1. The query statement:  ```select 'title','author','abstract','url' from 'cssci'```

    ```'title','author','abstract','url'``` are called ```query _fileds_```, and ```cssci``` is called ```query _corpus_```.